microsoft/frameworkcontroller/example/run/README.md

       labels:
         app: frameworkcontroller
     spec:
-      # Using the service account with granted permission
+      # Using the ServiceAccount with granted permission
       # if the k8s cluster enforces authorization.
       serviceAccountName: frameworkcontroller
       containers: